dotnet/docs/docs/core/run-time-config/garbage-collector.md

   When a 64-bit Windows computer has multiple CPU groups, that is, there are more than 64 processors, enabling this element extends garbage collection across all CPU groups.
 The garbage collector uses all cores to create and balance heaps.

-- Applies to server garbage collection (GC) on 64-bit Windows operation systems only.
+- Applies to server garbage collection on 64-bit Windows operation systems only.
 - Default: Disabled (`0`).
 - For more information, see [Making CPU configuration better for GC on machines with > 64 CPUs](https://devblogs.microsoft.com/dotnet/making-cpu-configuration-better-for-gc-on-machines-with-64-cpus/) on Maoni Stephens' blog.